Uncounted Oregon votes expose election vulnerability

 She would not say how many ballots the group collected overall or what the group’s motive was for doing so.

-After Scott received the 97 ballots, he notified the secretary of state’s office.
+After Scott received the 97 ballots late, he notified the secretary of state’s office.

 “It was clear that it was a violation of the statutes, and I felt that it was my duty to make sure it was reported to the secretary of state, who has the resources to investigate,” Scott said in a phone interview.
 The county elections office encourages voters to use official drop sites, he said.